 On average your neighbors pay $96 a month.See Your Rates

-Phoenix, AZ is a huge city, not just in terms of population, although it is the sixth most populous city in the United States, but in land area as well.
+Phoenix, Arizona is a huge city.
+And not just in terms of population.
+In land area as well.
 Phoenix’s city limits encompass over 500 square miles.
 That’s more than twice the size of the city of Chicago.
-It’s a huge city and if you live here, you’ll be doing plenty of driving, so having affordable car insurance is important.
+It's also the sixth most populous city in the United States.
+It’s a huge city.
+So, if you live here, you’ll be doing plenty of driving, so having affordable car insurance is important.

 How much is car insurance in Phoenix, AZ?
 The average cost of insurance coverage in Phoenix is $1,126 a year for men and $1,178 for women.
-This is more than double the $811.45 paid for average auto insurance in Arizona.
-It's also twice the national average cost of $866.31 per year.
+The average cost of auto insurance in Arizona is $843.92.
+The national average price is $889.01 per year.

-Prices may vary depending on multiple factors including: your driving record and the number of insurance claims filed in your zip code.
-Whether you have liability or comprehensive coverage also affects how much you pay for car insurance.
+Prices may vary depending on many factors: your driving record and the number of claims filed in your zip code.
+Having liability or comprehensive coverage also affects how much you pay for car insurance.

 |Total Cost Per Year||$1,126||$1,178|